Brain Morphology Normative modelling platform for abnormality and Centile estimation: Brain MoNoCle: Results

 \subsection{Group-level cortical thickness abnormalities in mesial temporal lobe epilepsy agree with previous findings}

-We validated our normative model outputs in a large sample of individuals with mTLE (74 left mTLE, 59 right mTLE) and matched controls (n=99) \cite{Taylor2024}.
+We validated our normative model outputs in a large sample of individuals with mTLE (74 left mTLE, 59 right mTLE) and matched controls (n=99) \parencite{Taylor2024}.
 Figure~\ref{tle_outputs} shows cortical thickness abnormality estimates for right mTLE and left mTLE groups.
 We found widespread cortical thinning, especially in the right mTLE group, in cortical regions including the precentral gyrus, supramarginal gyrus, and inferior parietal gyrus.
-This result reproduces both the findings from the IDEAS and ENIGMA-epilepsy studies \cite{Taylor2024,Whelan2018}.
+This result reproduces both the findings from the IDEAS and ENIGMA-epilepsy studies.
+We quantitatively assessed this by correlating the effect sizes for each brain region generated by Brain MoNoCle in our mTLE sample with the effect sizes reported in the ENIGMA study \parencite{Whelan2018}; results showed agreement between both sets of effect sizes (see supplementary materials~\ref{supplENIGMAcorr}) .

+As a supplementary step, we compared the z-scores for each brain region produced by Brain MoNoCle with z-scores produced by a similar normative modelling platform, CentileBrain, using the IDEAS healthy control group (n=99).
+Results show good agreement between both apps (correlation larger than 0.75 in approx. 80\% of brain regions, see supplementary materials~\ref{supplCentBrain}).